AstraZeneca/runnable/docs/concepts/run-log.md

 ### parameters

-A dictiionary of key-value pairs available to all the nodes.
+A dictionary of key-value pairs available to all the nodes.

 Any ```kwargs``` present in the function signature, called as part of the pipeline, are resolved against this dictionary and the values are set during runtime.